 Our stock price is likely to be volatile.
-Since our initial public offering, or IPO, in June 2018, through May 6, 2021, the trading price of our common stock has ranged from \$8.50 to \$53.70.
+Since our initial public offering, or IPO, in June 2018, through October 29, 2021, the trading price of our common stock has ranged from \$5.23 to \$53.70.
 The stock market in general, and the market for biopharmaceutical companies in particular, has experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, you may not be able to sell your common stock at or above the price at which you purchased shares.
 The market price for our common stock may be influenced by many factors, including:

-- the ongoing COVID-19 pandemic; - adverse results or delays in preclinical studies or clinical trials; - reports of adverse events in other gene therapy products or clinical studies of such products; - an inability to obtain additional funding; - failure by us to successfully develop and commercialize our product candidates; - failure by us to maintain our existing strategic collaborations or enter into new collaborations; - · failure by us or our licensors and strategic partners to prosecute, maintain or enforce our intellectual property rights; - changes in laws or regulations applicable to future products; - an inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - the introduction of new products, services or technologies by our competitors; - failure by us to meet or exceed financial projections we may provide to the public; - failure by us to meet or exceed the financial projections of the investment community; - · the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us, our strategic partner or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - · additions or departures of key scientific or management personnel;
+- the ongoing COVID-19 pandemic; - adverse results or delays in ongoing or planned preclinical studies or clinical trials; - reports of adverse events in other gene therapy products or clinical studies of such products; - an inability to obtain additional funding; - failure by us to comply with the terms of our Term Loan Agreement; - failure by us to successfully develop and commercialize our product candidates; - failure by us to maintain our existing strategic collaborations or enter into new collaborations; - failure by us or our licensors and strategic partners to prosecute, maintain or enforce our intellectual property rights; - changes in laws or regulations applicable to future products; - an inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - the introduction of new products, services or technologies by our competitors; - failure by us to meet or exceed financial projections we may provide to the public; - failure by us to meet or exceed the financial projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us, our strategic partner or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies;

-- significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - · sales of our common stock by us or our stockholders in the future; and - the trading volume of our common stock.
+- additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - sales of our common stock by us or our stockholders in the future; and - the trading volume of our common stock.